lauraleehollande/lauraleehollande/README.md

 ### Hi I am Laura-Lee Hollande 👋

-I am a student at Algosup since September 2020.
+I am a student at ALGOSUP since September 2020.

 I am a very curious and passionate person, please do not hesite to have a look on my [Moonshot project](https://github.com/lauraleehollande/My-Moonshot-Project).